 - Right branch: It’s shorter and wider and enters the right lobe of liver after receiving the cystic vein.

 - Left branch: It’s longer and narrower.
-It enters to the left end of porta hepatis providing branches to the caudate and quadrate lobes.
+It enters to the left end of porta hepatis supplying branches to the caudate and quadrate lobes.
 Subsequently unsites with ligamentum teres and ligamentum venosum gets paraumbilical veins (which run with ligamentum teres in the falciform ligament) before entering into the left lobe of the liver.

 After going into the liver, every branch of the portal vein divides and split, like those of the hepatic artery to finish finally into the hepatic sinusoids.
 Here the portal venous blood blends with the hepatic arterial blood, and is divided from the liver cells by an individual layer of phagocyte and fenestrated epithelium.
 From hepatic sinusoids the blood is drained by hepatic veins into the IVC.

-Parts And Relationships
+Parts and Relationships

 With the aim of description, the portal vein is split into 3 parts: